phespro/phespro/README.md

 <img src="./logo.svg" alt="logo" width="250" />

 Another PHP framework?
 Yes and here is why:

-- Caches are bad -> No built in caches
+- Caching causes complexity -> No built-in caches.
-- Minimalistic -> Most frameworks do too much
+- Minimalistic -> Most frameworks do too much.
+You have the freedom to choose you own tooling.
 - Stable -> Because of its minimalism, updating to new versions should be easy
 - Simple -> Easy to set up, easy to understand
 - Modern -> Built with modern PHP (>=8.2)